 If you are new to EPFL, you will first have to make sure you’ve been given access to the Camipro system.
 For any access issues, please contact us.

-No, the voucher is valid for all Mobilis passes, regardless of where you live.
+No, the voucher is valid for all Mobilis season tickets, regardless of where you live.
+However, the subscription must include the EPFL campus fare zone, i.e. zone 12.

 No. Point Vélo is available only to members of the EPFL community, because EPFL subsidizes the bikes that are sold there.
 UNIL has its own bike repair shop.
 If you are looking to purchase a bike, you should contact this shop directly to see if it has any offers on new or used models.